freyakavanagh/DevOps-Notes/s3storage/README.md

 You need aws cli credentials to log into your awscli account in the terminal.
 Never let them out into public, even on a teams call.
 You can keep them in your .SSH folder and can also store them as environment variables.

+Redundency: data can always be restored(if one server goes down) because you have multiple copies in multiple locations/servers.
+S3 provides it by default: Availability Across different Multiple Availability Zones within their region that all have separate infrastructure.

 ### In the terminal...

 sudo apt install awscli -y : intalls awscli